danchoi/kindlerb/README.md

 Will return the full path to the Kindlegen executable file.

 ### Kindlerb.download
-This is automatically called when you first install the gem.
+This is called when you first install the gem and call `setupkindlerb` executable.
 It downloads the appropriate Kindlegen version for the host OS.
+There should be no need to call this after initial set up.

 ## Images